fengjixuchui/HyperVisor-Injector/README.md

 ## Supports Intel + Amd Cpu's

-What the private source includes:
+What Does the private source includes:

+- all windows versions

 - In-Built hardware spoofer
 - EPT Hooks